DecisionsDev/odm-docker-kubernetes/authentication/openid/README_generic.md

 # Configuring user access with external OIDC providers

 <shortdesc>
-Operational Decision Manager for production can be configured with an external OpenID Connect (OIDC).
+In the context of the IBM Cloud Pak for Business Automation, Operational Decision Manager for production can be configured with an external OpenID Connect server (OIDC Provider).
 You must set `oidc.external_server` to true, in your custom resource file.
 </shortdesc>

 ## Before you begin